Alan Kovski © 2013 | All Rights Reserved

 The Hunger Games (2008), by Suzanne Collins.
 Ruthless gladiatorial games in a post-holocaust tyranny in North America, mainly in Appalachia.
 Action entertainment for teen readers.
 Followed by two sequels.

 Generic Dystopia Novel (2009 to present), by MFA Creative Writing Courses.
-A future America that has been ruined by pollution and climate change and capitalism, in which class divisions are the rule, and bigotry and sexism are rampant.
+A future America that has been ruined by pollution and climate change and capitalistic greed, in which class divisions are the rule, and bigotry and ruthless violence are rampant.
 Teachers and graduates of MFA creative writing courses are churning this stuff out like bad fast food.

 February 2021